If you remember nothing else:

 For long-form, the editing approach often works better: generate generic AI text as raw material, then edit it into your voice manually.
 Many writers find this faster than building and maintaining a complex profile for a use case where the profile will always fall short.

 The bigger picture is worth watching.
-Consumer enthusiasm for AI-generated content dropped from 60% to 26% between 2023 and 2025, according to Billion Dollar Boy’s survey of 4,000 consumers.
+Consumer enthusiasm for AI-generated content dropped from 60% to 26% between 2023 and 2025, according to Billion Dollar Boy’s survey of 6,000 marketers, creators, and consumers.
 Marketers increased AI content spending by 79% over the same period.
 That gap between production and trust is widening.

 The Slate piece on AI making writing worse described the bizarre consequence: people are now self-censoring good writing because it “sounds AI.”
 Removing em dashes.
 Leaving in typos deliberately.
 An English professor at the University of Illinois mistakenly flagged a 2019 academic article as AI-generated - three years before ChatGPT existed.